 - Sylva and Jackson County: One of our favorite waterfalls (Whitewater Falls) runs near Cashiers in Jackson County.
 This county is another one that’s tough to condense into a few sentences here.
 The county is also known for Sylva and Dillsboro, two truly colorful towns.
 And finally, the community of Cullowhee gets the nod as the home of Western Carolina University.

-- Waynesville and Haywood County: You could spend many weekends exploring each of the towns in Haywood County.
-Waynesville, the county seat, is home to interesting historic districts (Frog Level for example).
+- Waynesville and Haywood County: Since the Blue Ridge Parkway passes through, some amazing scenery is found in Haywood County.
+Graveyard Fields is one of our favorite hikes in North Carolina, and Waynesville, the county seat, is one of many small towns you should explore.
+It’s home to interesting historic districts (Frog Level for example).
 Maggie Valley’s Cataloochee Ski Area brings people from all over to enjoy its lengthy, 100-plus day ski season.
 Canton is the county’s second-largest town and hosts a nice historic district.
 Finally, Lake Junaluska hosts a variety of events for religious and non-religious organizations throughout the year.